Best Russian Movies to Learn Russian

 14. Russian Ark (Русский ковчег) — 2002

-The Russian movie industry has overwhelmed the international film scene by creating innovative and masterpieces over the last century.
-The Russian Ark is no exception.
+Over the last century, the Russian movie industry has overwhelmed the international film scene by creating innovative masterpieces, and The Russian Ark is no exception.

 It is a terrific movie that condenses three centuries of Russian history, without chronological order, into a single, uninterrupted, 90-minute take.